 Peak Popularity: 1865-Present Day

-The Gambler conveys the notion of the Wild West while retaining an air of formality and dress.
-The crown of a Gambler resembles a pork pie crown, but the brim is wider than most dress hats but smaller than most cowboy hats and the edge is curled up in a tight “pencil” curl.
+The Gambler is a traditional western dress hat.
+The crown of a Gambler resembles a round pork pie crown, but the brim is wider than most dress hats but smaller than most cowboy hats and the edge is curled up in a tight “pencil” curl.
+The Gambler may be most widely recognized as the hat worn by Rhett Butler in Gone With the Wind.
+It’s smaller brim and lower crown make it ideal for those who look out of place in wide brimmed Cowboy hats.
+It also looks great on women.